Skip to content

 More details can be found in the Late Arrival section of this website.

-You have to re-enrol on the anniversary of your start date every year you are on your course.
+You have to re-enrol on e:Vision on the anniversary of your start date every year you are studying on your programme.
 You will be sent an email inviting you to do this each year.

 IT (including setting your password / signing in)

-Before you start you will receive an email from our IT Services department to your personal email account with details of your new username for your IT account.
+Before you start you will receive an email (sent to your personal email address) from our IT Services department with details of your University username for your new IT account.
 You will need to enter your new username to set your password for your IT account.

-Please read and follow the steps in the email carefully as you will need your IT account to use all the University services.
+Please read and follow the steps in the email carefully as you will need your IT account to access the University's online services.

 Make sure you are creating your password correctly - it should be at least 12 characters and must contain at least one number and at least one upper case letter.